 Conduct a two-tailed F-test with a level of significance of 10%.

-Step 1: Null Hypothesis H0: σ12 = σ22
+- Step 1: Null Hypothesis H0: σ12 = σ22

 Alternate Hypothesis Ha: σ12 ≠ σ22

-Step 2: F statistic = F Value = σ12 / σ22 = 200/50 = 4
+- Step 2: F statistic = F Value = σ12 / σ22 = 200/50 = 4

-Step 3: df1 = n1 – 1 = 11-1 =10
+- Step 3: df1 = n1 – 1 = 11-1 =10

 df2 = n2 – 1 = 51-1 = 50

-Step 4: Since it is a two-tailed test, alpha level = 0.10/2 = 0.050.
+- Step 4: Since it is a two-tailed test, alpha level = 0.10/2 = 0.050.
 The F value from the F Table with degrees of freedom as 10 and 50 is 2.026.

-Step 5: Since F statistic (4) is more than the table value obtained (2.026), we reject the null hypothesis.
+- Step 5: Since F statistic (4) is more than the table value obtained (2.026), we reject the null hypothesis.

-A bank has a Head Office in Delhi and a branch at Mumbai.
+The bank has a Head Office in Delhi and a branch at Mumbai.
 There are long customer queues at one office, while customer queues are short at the other office.
 The Operations Manager of the bank wonders if the customers at one branch are more variable than the number of customers at another branch.
 A research study of customers is carried out by him.

-Step 1: Null Hypothesis H0: σ12 = σ22
+- Step 1: Null Hypothesis H0: σ12 = σ22

 Alternate Hypothesis Ha: σ12 ≠ σ22

-Step 2: F statistic = F Value = σ12 / σ22 = 31/20 = 1.55
+- Step 2: F statistic = F Value = σ12 / σ22 = 31/20 = 1.55

-Step 3: df1 = n1 – 1 = 11-1 = 10
+- Step 3: df1 = n1 – 1 = 11-1 = 10

 df2 = n2 – 1 = 21-1 = 20

-Step 4: Since it is a two-tailed test, alpha level = 0.10/2 = 0.05.
+- Step 4: Since it is a two-tailed test, alpha level = 0.10/2 = 0.05.
 The F value from the F Table with degrees of freedom as 10 and 20 is 2.348.

-Step 5: Since F statistic (1.55) is lesser than the table value obtained (2.348), we cannot reject the null hypothesis.
+- Step 5: Since F statistic (1.55) is lesser than the table value obtained (2.348), we cannot reject the null hypothesis.

 Relevance and Uses

-F-Test can be used in a wide variety of settings.
+F-Test formula can be used in a wide variety of settings.
 F-Test is used to test the hypothesis that the variances of two populations are equal.
 Secondly, it is used for testing the hypothesis that the means of given populations that are normally distributedNormally DistributedNormal Distribution is a bell-shaped frequency distribution curve which helps describe all the possible values a random variable can take within a given range with most of the distribution area is in the middle and few are in the tails, at the extremes.
 This distribution has two key parameters: the mean (µ) and the standard deviation (σ) which plays a key role in assets return calculation and in risk management strategy., having the same standard deviation, are equal.
 Thirdly, it is used to test the hypothesis that a proposed regressionRegressionRegression Analysis is a statistical approach for evaluating the relationship between 1 dependent variable & 1 or more independent variables.
 It is widely used in investing & financing sectors to improve the products & services further. model fits the data well.